taylorwilsdon/reclaimed/disk_scanner/INTERACTIVE.md

-# Interactive Mode for Disk Scanner
+# Interactive Mode for Reclaim

-The disk scanner now includes an interactive mode powered by the Textual library, which provides a terminal-based UI for exploring and managing your files and directories.
+Reclaim now includes an interactive mode powered by the Textual library, which provides a terminal-based UI for exploring and managing your files and directories.

 ## Getting Started